M*A*S*H (TV series): Set and filming

 On February 23, 2008, series stars Mike Farrell, Loretta Swit and William Christopher (along with producers Gene Reynolds and Burt Metcalfe and M*A*S*H director Charles S. Dubin) reunited at the set to celebrate its partial restoration.
 The rebuilt signpost is now displayed on weekends, along with tent markers and maps and photos of the set.
 The state park is open to the public.
 It was also the location where the film How Green Was My Valley (1941) and the Planet of the Apes television series (1974) were filmed, among many other productions.
 Much of this location, including the signpost and markers, was thought to have been destroyed in the 2018 Woolsey Fire but subsequently was determined to have survived the fire.

-The exhibit M*A*S*H: Binding Up the Wounds was at the National Museum of American History from July 30, 1983, through February 3, 1985.
-The exhibit was extremely popular, drawing more than 17,000 in a single week, a record for any Smithsonian display.
+There was an exhibition called M*A*S*H: Binding Up the Wounds at the National Museum of American History from July 30, 1983, through February 3, 1985.
+The exhibition was extremely popular, drawing more than 17,000 in a single week, a record for any Smithsonian display.

-On exhibit were The Swamp and Operating Room sets, one of the show's 14 Emmy Awards, early drafts of the pilot script, costumes from the show and other memorabilia.
+The Swamp and Operating Room sets, one of the show's 14 Emmy Awards, early drafts of the pilot script, costumes from the show and other memorabilia were all exhibited.
 Sets were decorated with props from the show including the iconic signpost, Hawkeye's still and Major Winchester's Webcor tape recorder and phonograph.
 The exhibit also encouraged visitors to compare the show to real Mobile Army Surgical Hospitals of the Korean and the Vietnam Wars.